tweenjs/tween.js/docs/user_guide.md

 ## What is a tween?
 How do they work?
 Why do you want to use them?

-A tween (TODO: from _in-between_?) is a concept that allows you to change the values of the properties of an object in a smooth way.
-You just tell it which properties you want to change, which final values should they have when the tween finishes running, and how long should this take.
+A tween (from [_in-between_](http://en.wikipedia.org/wiki/Inbetweening)) is a concept that allows you to change the values of the properties of an object in a smooth way.
+You just tell it which properties you want to change, which final values should they have when the tween finishes running, and how long should this take, and the tweening engine will take care of finding the intermediate values from the starting to the ending point.
 For example, suppose you have a `position` object with `x` and `y` coordinates:

 ````javascript
 var position = { x: 100, y: 0 }
 ````

-If you wanted to change the `x` value from `100` to `200` you'd do this:
+If you wanted to change the `x` value from `100` to `200`, you'd do this:

 ````javascript
 // Create a tween for position first